Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 That's the whole email.
 No over-explanation.
 No drama.
 No predictions about when PayPal will resolve.
 You're informing them of an operational change and providing a working alternative.

 Send this to any client with an open invoice.
-Send a slightly modified version to repeat clients who haven't yet been invoiced this period — "I'm switching to a new payments rail for future invoices; here's the link" — and you've done your client communication for the week.
+Send a slightly modified version to repeat clients who haven't yet been invoiced this period ("I'm adding a new payments rail for future invoices; here's the link") and you've done your client communication for the week.

 A Note on Emotion

-I want to acknowledge something.
-Account freezes are not a small thing emotionally.
-It's not just operational friction — it's the realization that the infrastructure your livelihood depends on can be unilaterally shut off by a third party with no immediate recourse.
+Account reviews are not a small thing emotionally.
+It's not just operational friction.
+It's the realization that the infrastructure your livelihood depends on can be paused, on someone else's timeline, while a model and a reviewer make up their minds.
 That realization changes how you think about payment infrastructure.

-Most freelancers who go through a freeze come out of it more deliberate about their payment stack.
+Most freelancers who go through a review come out of it more deliberate about their payment stack.
 They build redundancy.
-They prefer rails that can't freeze them.
-They stop treating PayPal/Stripe as the default and start treating them as one option among several.
+They prefer rails where they hold their own keys.
+They stop treating PayPal or Stripe as the default and start treating them as one option among several.
 That's the right adjustment.

-The freeze is awful in the moment.
+The review is awful in the moment.
 The lesson is durable.

 Getting Started

-If you're in an active freeze: the next move is to spin up an alternate rail right now so your client can pay you this week.
+If you're in an active review: the next move is to spin up a self-custody alternate rail right now so your client can pay you this week.
 NETTEN takes about five minutes from signup to first invoice.

 Related reading: